-48. How are external reviewers chosen?
+57. How are external reviewers chosen?

 External reviewers are chosen from a list of possibilities submitted by the candidate and another list compiled by the department head, usually in consultation with senior faculty in the field.
 It is best if the preponderance of external evaluators not be names that appeared solely on the list compiled by the faculty member.
 At no point should the candidate be informed of the final list of evaluators who will be asked to contribute letters.
-(Pages 13-14, III.G.; page 55, dossier divider, "External Letters of Assessment," Appendix F)
+(Pages 13-15, III.G.; page 47, Appendix F, dossier divider, "External Letters of Assessment")

-49. The Guidelines say, in addition to former mentors and students, significant collaborators should not be external evaluators.
+58. The Guidelines say, in addition to former mentors and students, significant collaborators should not be external evaluators.
 What is meant by "significant?"

-Disciplines will have to make that judgment, but clearly external evaluators should not be in the position of evaluating their own work in writing a letter about the quality of the candidate's publications, nor should they be such close collaborators that their objectivity will be questioned by those who read the dossier.
-(Letters of appreciation of the skill and achievement of a candidate by a collaborator, who might also comment on the particular nature of the candidate's contribution, may be solicited, but such letters would belong in the research section of the dossier, rather than in the section on external evaluations.)
-Collaborators are not meant to include editors of books or journals in which candidates have published, or co-researchers on a very large project, or one of a number of people who are listed as contributors to a book of conference proceedings.
+Disciplines will have to make that judgment, but clearly, external evaluators should not be in the position of evaluating their own work in writing a letter about the quality of the candidate's publications, nor should they be such significant collaborators that their objectivity will be questioned by those who read the dossier.
+(Letters of appreciation of the skill and achievement of a candidate by a significant collaborator, who might also comment on the particular nature of the candidate's contribution, may be solicited, but such letters would belong in the research section of the dossier, rather than in the section on external evaluations.).
+Significant collaborators do not include co-researchers on a very large project, editors of books/journals in which candidates have published, or one of a number of people who are listed as contributors to a book or conference proceedings; to be clear, these individuals may serve as external evaluators.
 (Page 14, III.G.10.)

-50. Can external letters be requested for provisional reviews prior to the sixth-year, or ninth-year at the College of Medicine, review?
+59. Can external letters be requested for provisional reviews prior to the sixth year, or ninth year at the College of Medicine, review?

 We advise against this practice.
-Administrators who go back to fourth-year reviewers for sixth-year, or at the College of Medicine the sixth- and ninth-year, letters might be able to choose referees according to letters that were received previously.
-In addition, external referees might be confused by being asked to write letters in response to a tenure review after they had already written assessments in the fourth-year, or else they simply might refuse to write again.
-Departments are expected to make assessments of their provisional faculty on their own in accord with the criteria and guidelines established by the University, colleges, and departments.
-(See page 18, V.B.1-3., for a discussion of participants in provisional tenure reviews.)
+Administrators who go back to fourth-year reviewers for the sixth year, or at the College of Medicine for the sixth- and ninth-year, letters might be able to choose referees according to letters that were received previously.
+In addition, external referees might be confused by being asked to write letters in response to a tenure review after they had already written assessments in the fourth year, or else they simply might refuse to write again.
+Academic units are expected to make assessments of their provisional faculty on their own in accord with the criteria and guidelines established by the University, colleges, and departments.
+(See pages 18, V.B.1-3., for a discussion of participants in provisional tenure reviews.)

-51. What is the process for logging in external letters, even when a response is not received or in the case of a letter that is non-responsive?
+60. What is the process for logging in external letters, even when a response is not received or in the case of a letter that is non-responsive?

 The log should only include those evaluators who received items detailed in line 11 of the External Letters of Assessment section.
-Do not include preliminary requests made by telephone or by a brief email in which potential referees are asked if they would be responsive to a formal written request.
-(Appendix F, Page 55, dossier divider, "External Letters of Assessment," bullet points 1 and 4; page 56, dossier divider, "Log of External Letters,")
+Do not include preliminary requests made by telephone or by a brief e-mail in which potential referees are asked if they would be responsive to a formal written request.
+(Appendix F, Page 47, dossier divider, "External Letters of Assessment," bullet points 1 and 4; page 48, dossier divider, "Log of External Letters")

-52. Is it appropriate for candidates to contact external reviewers who may be asked by the department head to write a letter of assessment for them?
+61. Is it appropriate for candidates to contact external reviewers who may be asked by the department head to write a letter of assessment for them?